 The number of direct mail projects we do at Perfect supports the notion that it still works.
 We print and mail a lot of direct mail for our clients.
 We produce high-value dimensional mailers, discount-offering postcards, and the tried-and-true direct mail fundraising letter.
 Recently, we held a call with a customer looking for ways to impact response for an upcoming letter campaign.

-To their credit, the client had already uncovered a good bit of insight by testing previous mailings.
+To their credit, the customer had already uncovered a good bit of insight by testing previous mailings.
 They tested messaging, format and size.
 They discovered that a large envelope (9 x 13) with handwritten addresses got the best results.
 Better than regular #10 envelopes and better than postcards.

-Size – Our client’s test results with 9 x 13 envelopes were in line with data from the DMA response report, which indicated oversized envelopes get a better response.
+Size – Our customer’s test results with 9 x 13 envelopes were in line with data from the DMA response report, which indicated oversized envelopes get a better response.
 According to the report, oversized envelopes have the best response rate at 5.0%, followed by postcards (4.25%), dimensional (4.0%), catalogs (3.9%) and letter-sized envelopes (3.5%).
 Their concern about cost, however, is a common one.
 That’s why we recommend an in-between option: 6 x 9 envelopes.
-They are larger than the typical #10 but they get mailed at a letter rate, which doesn’t increase postage costs.
+They are larger than the typical #10, but they get mailed at a letter rate, which doesn’t increase postage costs.